 The Dr. Nancy Foster Scholarship Program provides support for independent graduate-level studies in oceanography, marine biology, or maritime archaeology (including all science, engineering, social science and resource management of ocean and coastal areas), particularly by women and members of minority groups.
-Dr. Nancy Foster Scholarships may provide, subject to appropriations, yearly support of up to $42,000 per student (a 12-month stipend of $30,000 in addition to an education allowance of up to $12,000), and up to $10,000 of support for a four to six week program collaboration at a NOAA facility.
+Dr. Nancy Foster Scholarships may provide, subject to appropriations, yearly support of up to $42,000 per student (a 12-month stipend of $30,000 in addition to an education allowance of up to $12,000), and up to $10,000 of support for a 4-6 week program collaboration at a NOAA facility.
 Masters students may be supported for up to two years, and doctoral students for up to four years.
-Depending on funding three to four scholarships are awarded each year.
+Depending on funding, approximately three to four scholarships are awarded each year.

 Universities or other organizations may not apply on behalf of an individual.
 Prospective scholars do not need to be enrolled in a graduate program at the time of application, but must be admitted to a graduate level program in order to be awarded this scholarship.
 Eligibility must be maintained for each succeeding year of support and annual reporting requirements, to be specified at a later date, will apply.

 The evaluation criteria and weighting of the criteria are as follows:

-The panel will rate the proposals using the evaluation criteria and weighting provided above.
+The panel will rate the proposals using the evaluation criteria and weighting provided.
 The individual panelist scores will be averaged for each application and placed in a ranking order of all applications.
 No consensus advice will be provided by the independent review panel.
 The ranking order will be presented to the Program Officer who will: neither vote nor score proposals as part of the independent review panel nor participate in discussion of the merits of the application.
 The Program Officer will transmit the review information to the Selection Official and may make a recommendation to the Selection Official about applying the selection factors below.
-The Selection Official, will award in rank order unless an application is justified to be selected out of rank order based on one or more of the selection factors below.
+The Selection Official, will award in rank order unless an application is justified to be selected out of rank order based on one or more of the selection factors.